junxit/us-congress-bills-115/metadata.md

 - 2018-07-17 — Introduced in House
 - 2018-07-17 — Introduced in House
 - 2018-07-17 — Referred to the House Committee on Financial Services.
+- 2018-09-12 — Considered under suspension of the rules. (consideration: CR H8127-8128)
+- 2018-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6411.
+- 2018-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-12 — Mr. Rothfus moved to suspend the rules and pass the bill.
+- 2018-09-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8127)
+- 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8127)